Vishalckc/zerocode_wiki/Token:-Random-Number.md

 Conclusion
 ===
-Please visit the "Hello World" test scenarios which have working examples of these random-number usages.
+Please visit the "Hello World" repo which has some working examples of these random-number usages.